ceresBakalite/ceres/README.md

 The functions presented here, although primitive, began life as the basis for handling large JSON lists.
-The text based structure of these lists is highly conducive to representing one to *n* data constructs and these simple routines can be particularly useful when required to traversing particularly long cartesian joins.
+The text based structure of these lists is highly conducive to representing one to *n* data constructs and these simple routines can be particularly useful when required to traverse representations of particularly long cartesian joins.

 <br>